Invaders

 Gary Wiley

-Wrought iron, soft steel, mirrored and colored Plexiglas, marbles, paint
+Wrought iron, soft steel, mirrored and colored Plexiglas, marbles, and paint

 Variable